What to do with a Biochemistry degree

 Explore the careers you might be interested in going into after studying a Biochemistry degree.

 What can you do with an undergraduate Biochemistry degree?

 Biochemistry students can go into a number of careers, including biology, and sometimes with further study, medicine.

-If you decide to study at Sussex, you can choose from a range of modules and may get to practise your skills in laboratory sessions.
-Find out more about our courses and course content.
+If you decide to study at Sussex, you can choose from a range of modules and will get to practise your skills in laboratory sessions.
+Find out about our courses and course content.

 Jobs may include, but are not limited, to: